ThePrimeagen/harpoon/README.md

 tmux windows, or dream up your own custom action and execute with a single key

 ## ⇁ The Solutions
-1. The ability to specify, or on the fly, mark and create persisting key strokes to go to the files you want.
+1. Specify either by altering a ui or by adding via hot key files
-1. Unlimited terminals and navigation.
+1. Unlimited lists and items within the lists

 ## ⇁ Installation
 * neovim 0.8.0+ required